aymaneallaoui/python-to-c/README.md

 `size`: size of the array
 ## Example usage
-Here is an example program that uses the sum() function to calculate the sum of an array of integers:
+Here is an example program that uses the sumx() function to calculate the sum of an array of integers:

 ```c
 #include <stdio.h>